 After handling allergens and before moving to the next allergen

 After coughing or sneezing, or using a tissue

 After cleaning or repairing equipment

 After handling chemicals

-Touching items such as phones, tills,
+Touching items such as phones and tills.

 Why wash your hands regularly?

 Pathogens (Disease causing organisms) are commonly spread by hands, so keeping them clean is essential.
-Removal of chemicals to stop cross contamination is also an important factor to consider
+Removal of chemicals to stop cross contamination is also an important factor to consider.

 Allergens can only be removed by the physical action of washing your hands with soap and water, alcohol gels will not remove allergens from hands.
 Gloves have their uses, particularly when handling allergens or chemicals.
 However, it is my view that they create a false sense of security.
 Wearers appear to believe that they have a virtual force field around their hands.
 Because hands do not get dirty, there is less natural feeling that they need to be washed.